 Your best is saved for last

-In many cultures addressing your mother as "Dear women" could be a sign of disrespect but in this case Jesus was not by any means disrespecting her mother.
-The wine running out could be a sign of lack of proper planning or insufficient resources in planning for the wedding.
+In many cultures addressing your mother as "Dear woman" could be a sign of disrespect, but in this case, Jesus was not by any means disrespecting her mother.
+The wine running out could be a sign of a lack of proper planning or insufficient resources in planning for the wedding.

-Jesus later instructed the servants at the wedding to fill the jars with water.
-He told the servants “now draw some out and take it to the master of the banquet.”
-The master of the banquet was very surprised how good the wine tasted.
-He told the bridegroom, “everyone brings out the choice wine first then the cheaper wine after the guests have had too much to drink, but you have saved the best till now.”
+Jesus later instructed the servants to fill the jars with water at the wedding.
+He told the servants, "now draw some out and take it to the master of the banquet."
+The master of the banquet was very surprised by how good the wine tasted.
+He told the bridegroom, "Everyone brings out the choice wine first then the cheaper wine after the guests have had too much to drink, but you have saved the best till now."

 Jesus turned water into wine at the wedding, and it was the best.
 He will turn your problem into a blessing, and it will be your best.
 Jesus did not make ordinary wine; it was extraordinary.
-The wine He produced was better than the one they started with from the beginning.
+The wine He produced was better than the one they used initially.
 The truth is this, Jesus is not going to make our lives ordinary but extraordinary.
 He will transform us and make our lives better.
 Jesus has saved the best for last.